rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 **Sementes Mágicas.** You grow and maintain a small garden of magical plants.
 That garden provides you at the start of the day with a number of seeds filled with magical potential (they rot away if not used by the end of the day).
 Your garden produces 2 per day at level 1, and its production increases by 1 at every even level.

-**Herbomancia: Muda Mágica.** Movimento (1PM, 1 **Semente Mágica**): uma planta mágica cresce num local visível escolhido em até 9sqr de distância.
-Você consegue usar seus sentidos através da planta, e pode usar magias e habilidades através dela.
+**Herbomancia: Muda Mágica.** 1PM.
+Você consegue usar seus sentidos através da Muda Mágica, e pode usar magias e habilidades de Plantomancer através dela. (ver: **Herbomancia e Plantas Mágicas**)

 ### Especialização
 A partir do nível 2, escolha uma perícia entre **Natureza, Adestramento, Arcana e Sobrevivência**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
 No nível 6, escolha uma perícia adicional.